Quantum Groupoids and their Hopf Cyclic Cohomology: Equivariant Hopf Galois coextensions

-We use the anti coalgebra map property of $\kappa$ in the first equality, the left $\mathcal{K}$-comodule coalgebra property of $T$ in the third equality, Lemma \ref{kappaproperty}[iii] and the left $\mathcal{K}$-comodule coalgebra property of $T$ in the fifth equality, and finally the left $\mathcal{K}$-comodule coalgebra property of $T$ in the seventh equality.
+We use the anti-coalgebra map property of $\kappa$ in the first equality, the left $\mathcal{K}$-comodule coalgebra property of $T$ in the third equality, Lemma \ref{kappaproperty}[iii] and the left $\mathcal{K}$-comodule coalgebra property of $T$ in the fifth equality, and finally the left $\mathcal{K}$-comodule coalgebra property of $T$ in the seventh equality.

-The following shows that the coaction defined in \eqref{coaction} is counital.
+The following computation shows that the coaction defined in \eqref{coaction} is counital.

-We use Lemma \ref{canproperty}(iv) in the second equality, the fact that $m\ot t\in M\Co_{\mathcal{K}} T$ in the penultimate, and eventually the stability condition in the last equality.
+We use Lemma \ref{canproperty}(iv) in the second equality, the fact that $m\ot t\in M\Co_{\mathcal{K}} T$ in the penultimate equality, and eventually the stability condition in the last equality.
 The following computation proves the stability condition.

 We use Lemma \ref{kappaproperty}(ii) in the second equality and left $\mathcal{K}$-comodule coalgebra property of $T$ in the third equality.
-Here we prove the AYD condition.

-We use the AYD condition in the first equality, the coaction defined in \eqref{coaction} in the second equality, definition of $\kappa$ in the third equality, the equation obtained by applying $\Id\ot \ve\ot \Id$ on the left $\mathcal{B}$ module map property \ref{b-comodule-nu} in the fourth equality, left $\mathcal{B}$-module coalgebra property of $T$ in the fifth equality, the Lemma \ref{canproperty}(xii) in the sixth equality, Lemma \ref{canproperty}(xi) in the seventh equality, left $\mathcal{B}$-module coalgebra property of $T$ in the eighth equality and $\mathcal{K}$-equivaraint property of \eqref{k-equivariant} in the ninth equality.

 The following computation shows that the right action $\widetilde{M}\Co_{C}\mathcal{B}\longrightarrow \widetilde{M}$, defined in \eqref{action} is well-defined.